argoproj/argo-cd/docs/user-guide/commands/argocd_app_logs.md

 ### Options

 ```
       --container string               Optional container name
       --filter string                  Show logs contain this string
       --follow                         Specify if the logs should be streamed
       --group string                   Resource group
   -h, --help                           help for logs
       --kind string                    Resource kind
       --name string                    Resource name
       --namespace string               Resource namespace
   -p, --previous                       Specify if the previously terminated container logs should be returned
+      --redis-ha-haproxy-name string   Redis HA HAProxy name (default "argocd-redis-ha-haproxy")
+      --redis-name string              Redis name (default "argocd-redis")
+      --repo-server-name string        Repo server name (default "argocd-repo-server")
+      --server-name string             Server name (default "argocd-server")
       --since-seconds int              A relative time in seconds before the current time from which to show logs
       --tail int                       The number of lines from the end of the logs to show
       --until-time string              Show logs until this time
 ```

 ### Options inherited from parent commands